robstrass/robstrass/README.md

 💻 [Check out some of my work](https://robstrass.github.io/)<br>
 <!-- 👨‍💻 View my [work github profile](https://github.com/rstrasser-spj)<br> -->
 📌 Currently in the Bay Area, CA<br>
-🌱 I'm a full-stack TypeScript developer<br>
+🌱 I'm a full-stack TypeScript developer with 2 YOE working at startups and a top 100 Global Insurance company<br>
 🐱 I have a cat named Cali<br>
 🕹 I'm an avid gamer<br>
 👾 I love learning about crypto and NFTs<br>